simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-07-observable-state-in-angular.md

 ### Patching pieces of state

-When using multiple BehaviorSubjects, you might end up patching multiple BehaviorSubjects at the same time which could trigger multiple emissions at the same time.
+When using multiple BehaviorSubjects, you might end up patching more of them in parallel.

 **Check out this bad example for instance:**

 ```typescript